|Freshman||less than 30 semester hours|

 Students may see their department heads for additional information about cooperative education.

 Admission to law school is based primarily upon a student’s performance on the Law School Admission Test (LSAT) and cumulative grade point average.
-Tarleton has no required pre-law major or curriculum, and students may take the LSAT and apply to law schools with any major offered at Tarleton.
+Tarleton offers both a BA and a BS in Political Science (Legal Studies Track), but a student may elect to take the LSAT and apply to law schools with any major offered at Tarleton.
 The LSAT covers three basic areas: logical reasoning, reading comprehension, and analytical reasoning.
 Students without a grounding in these areas have little chance of competing successfully for admission to selective law schools.

-Students interested in preparing for the LSAT and law school are advised to consult the typical curriculum for their chosen degree and to consult the pre-law advisor early in their undergraduate program.
-The following courses are recommendations, not requirements, for solid pre-law preparation.
+Students interested in preparing for the LSAT and law school are advised to consult the typical curriculum for their chosen degree and to consult Dr. Jeff Justice, the pre-law advisor, early in their undergraduate program.
+For those not pursuing the BS or BA in Political Science (Legal Studies Track), the following courses are recommendations, not requirements, for solid pre-law preparation.
 These courses focus on various areas of public policy, legal processes, philosophy and logic, and communications skills.
 Students who plan to apply to law school should enroll in as many of these courses as possible.
 Students are particularly encouraged to focus on those courses listed below that fall within their major and/or minor fields of study.